-So, under force analysis we are going to look at the input output equilibrating force relation, this will give us an estimation of the actuator forces or torques that will be required.
-This will also help us in some way to estimate the size of the actuator.
-As, I have mentioned this is not about dynamic forces, but forces that produce acceleration, but forces which maintain the static equilibrium.
+So, under force analysis, we are going to look at the input output equilibrating force relation.
+This will give us an estimation of the actuator forces or torques that are required that will be required.

+This is this will also help us in some way to estimate the size of the actuator.
+As I have mentioned this is not about dynamic forces that produce acceleration, but forces which maintain the static equilibrium.
 So, we are looking at quasi static analysis using the principle of virtual work.
 We will assume that our system is ideal; that means, there is no energy loss.
-Further more for simplicity we are going to assume that the weights of the links are small compared to the forces that they are carrying.
+Furthermore, for simplicity we are going to assume that the weights of the links are small compared to the forces that they are carrying.
 So, under these assumptions and with this goal we are going to discuss the force analysis problem.
-(Refer Slide Time: 08:03)